-- This section of the security problem definition shows the threats that are to be countered by the TOE, its operational environment, or a combination of the two. - A threat consists of a threat agent, an asset and an adverse action of that threat agent on that asset. - Threat agents are entities that can adversely act on assets.
-Examples of threat agents are hackers, users, computer processes, TOE development personnel, and accidents.
-Threat agents may be further described by aspects such as expertise, resources, opportunity and motivation. - Threat agents may be described as individual entities, but in some cases it may be better to describe them as types of entities, groups of entities etc. - Examples of assets can be found in Section 7.1. - Adverse actions are actions performed by a threat agent on an asset.
-These actions influence one or more properties of an asset from which that asset derives its value.
+This section of the security problem definition shows the threats that are to be countered by the TOE, its operational environment, or a combination of the two.

+- A threat consists of an adverse action performed by a threat agent on an asset. - Adverse actions are actions performed by a threat agent on an asset.
+These actions influence one or more properties of an asset from which that asset derives its value. - Threat agents may be described as individual entities, but in some cases it may be better to describe them as types of entities, groups of entities etc. - Examples of threat agents are hackers, users, computer processes, and accidents.
+Threat agents may be further described by aspects such as expertise, resources, opportunity and motivation.

-297 Examples of threats are:
+Examples of threats are:

-- a hacker (with substantial expertise, standard equipment, and being paid to do so) remotely copying confidential files from a company network; - a worm seriously degrading the performance of a wide-area network; - a system administrator violating user privacy; - Someone on the Internet listening in on confidential electronic communication.
+- a hacker (with substantial expertise, standard equipment, and being paid to do so) remotely copying confidential files from a company network; - a worm seriously degrading the performance of a wide-area network; - a system administrator violating user privacy; - someone on the Internet listening in on confidential electronic communication.